Deportivo Neza

-Deportivo Neza also known as Coyotes is a Mexican football team.
-The club was founded in 1978 when the city of Ciudad Nezahualcóyotl, State of Mexico bought the Club de Fútbol Laguna franchise and relocated it to the city.
+Deportivo Neza, also known as Coyotes, was a Mexican football team.
+The club was founded in 1978 when the city of Nezahualcóyotl, State of Mexico, bought the Club de Fútbol Laguna franchise and relocated it to the city.
 The club has played in various leagues in Mexico.
 The club played from 1978 to 1988 in the Primera División de México before the club was sold and moved to Ciudad Victoria, Tamaulipas and renamed Correcaminos UAT.
-The club has recently made its comeback in the Tercera División de México where they play in group 5.
+The club has recently made its comeback in the Tercera División de México.

 History

 Deportivo Neza was founded in 1978 when the city of Ciudad Nezahualcóyotl, State of Mexico bought the Club de Fútbol Laguna franchise from Torreón, Coahuila and relocated it to the city.
 The owners decided to change the club's colors to yellow and black from their original green and white.
 The club originally played in the city of Texcoco, State of Mexico, where they had their best tournaments.

 The club played its first game on September 17, 1978, against América match which they won 1-0 played in the stadium "10 de Diciembre".
 The first goal was scored by Rito Sotelo in the 89th minute.
 The club had a terrible first year, finishing last with a record of 4-19-15 with 16 goals score and 35 goals allowed in 38 games for a total of 30 points.
 The club just managed to keep the category finishing a few points away from the relegated Veracruz.

 In the 1979–80 season the club had its first qualification tournament finishing second in its group 6th overall with a record of 12-20-6 with 53 goals scored and 38 goals allowed in 38 games finishing with 44 points.
 In the first round the club played a short tournament in group 2 with clubs Cruz Azul, Atlante F.C. and Jaibos Tampico Madero the club played 6 matches, winning 2, tying 2, and losing 2, finished tied for 2nd place with Atlante F.C. failing to advance to the final.